 8 Legal Tips to Help Prevent and Manage Credit Card Chargebacks

 If your business accepts credit or debit cards you may have to deal with disputed charges, also known as chargebacks.
 Chargebacks were developed to protect consumers from fraud and defective products, but when misused the system can be costly for legitimate business owners.
 The following tips are designed to prevent chargebacks and help you prepare to challenge any that you may receive in error.
-If you need assistance dealing with a fraudulent chargeback call your LegalShield provider law firm.

 1. Your Business Name – Consumers sometimes initiate chargebacks because they do not recognize the name of a business on their bank or credit card statement.
 Work with your merchant services provider to make sure your name is clear and recognizable to your customers.
 Avoid using acronyms or confusing abbreviations to identify your business.

 2. Protect Against Fraud – Many chargebacks are initiated when a card is used fraudulently.
 When a customer makes a card payment in person make sure they have the actual card with them.
 You may ask for photo ID to confirm the cardholder’s identity.
 You should always check to make sure the card is signed and that it matches the signature on the receipt.
 Use card ID numbers and address verification to confirm the identity of cardholders making online purchases.

 3. Avoid Mistakes – Duplicate charges or accidental overcharging can also lead to chargebacks.
 Train your staff to properly utilize payment systems and how to identify and prevent common mistakes.